 Nowadays, the general public has much easier access to file a complaint on an officer.
-Cops are recorded on cell phone cameras and the footage posted to YouTube.
+Cops are recorded on cell phone cameras and the footage is posted to social media.
 Frequently, those recordings are edited — showing only an officer’s strike to a suspect’s ribs, but somehow the part when the suspect’s reaching for the cop’s gun or spitting in their face has been mysteriously deleted.

 Are you ready to be possibly indicted when the bad guy running from you collides with another car and kills someone?
 Because nowadays, it will have been your fault, because you were trying to arrest him.

 Are you ready to possibly be arrested for having to use deadly force?
-Are you prepared for the stress of a month-long internal affairs investigation because someone has accused you of stealing, assault, sexual harassment, etc.?
+Are you prepared for the stress of a month-long internal affairs investigation because someone has accused you of stealing, assault or harassment?

 This is all in addition to the stress of working the streets, shift work, your own personal problems at home, attending college, raising kids and moonlighting as security just to make ends meet.

-A lifelong buddy of mine and I were sitting around last weekend shooting the bull.
-We had both tested to become a police officer in our early 20s.
+A lifelong buddy of mine and I were sitting around last weekend exchanging life stories.
+We had both tested to become a police officer in our early 20's.
 I was hired; he didn’t make the cut, so he went onto the corporate world.

 He said to me, “Not getting hired was the best thing that ever happened to me.
 I look at you now, and what you have gone through the past 20 years, and I would have never made it.
 I don’t want to be like you, or have the jaded view of the world like you do.”

 He’s right.
 Cops don’t see things the way civilians do.
 We’ve seen the worst of the worst.
 We have to live through more crap in a week than most civilians will ever see in a lifetime.